Archive Organization

 - Entity type keys are required at the top level of every file

-idfield in the entity object - Cross-references are validated at repository level
+- Cross-references are validated at archive level

 - Vocabularies define valid types - entities must reference types from vocabulary files